well-typed/optics/README.md

    * `optics-th`: machinery to construct optics using `TemplateHaskell`.

- * `optics-vl`: utilities for compatibility with van Laarhoven isomorsphims and prisms, as defined in the `lens` library.
+ * `optics-vl`: utilities for compatibility with van Laarhoven isomorphisms and prisms, as defined in the `lens` library.
 This package is not included in `optics` as it imposes a dependency on `profunctors`.
 Note that `optics-core` already supports conversion for van Laarhoven lenses and